ethauvin/akismet-kotlin/README.md

 var json = comment.toJson()
 ```

-At a latter time, the comment can the be submitted:
+At a latter time, the comment can then be submitted:

 ```kotlin
 akismet.submitSpam(Akismet.jsonComment(json))